Admissions

 SATISFACTORY PROGRESS APPEAL PROCESS:

 Students who lose eligibility for financial aid can appeal that status to the Financial Aid Office.
-The appeal must be prepared in writing on the Satisfactory Academic Progress Appeal Form, and must be accompanied by appropriate supporting documents.
+Please note that Financial Aid Satisfactory Academic Progress (SAP) appeals and appeals concerning academic program status are separate and must be submitted separately to the appropriate office.
+The appeal must be prepared in writing on the Financial Aid Satisfactory Academic Progress Appeal Form, and must be accompanied by appropriate supporting documents.
 Reasons that may be acceptable for an appeal are:

 SAP APPEAL LIMITS: The Financial Aid Office may grant or deny any SAP appeal.
 The maximum number of appeals any student may normally have granted during the total of all their enrollment periods at CCMS is two (2).
 Under extreme circumstances, a third appeal may be granted, provided that the student has documented proof of the circumstances.
 In the case of a student who files a third appeal, the reasons for the student’s two previous appeals will be considered when making a decision.
 The student’s progress within their academic program will be a determining factor on the rare occasion when a third appeal is allowed.